niharpaul/niharpaul.github.io/_pages/teaching.md

 - Physical Oceanography and Climate Dynamics
 - Ocean Observations and Modeling
-- Environmental Data Science application to weather derivatives
+- Environmental Data Science Applications to Weather Derivatives

-Interested students are encouraged to contact me with a brief statement of research interests and an updated CV.
+Interested students are encouraged to contact me with a brief statement of research project interests and an updated CV.

 ---